Why and How to Build a Successful Partnership?

 Throughout my career before and during managing Angsamerah’s social business, I felt three main positive impacts from the right partnership; 1) multiplying results; 2) mobilizing limited resources; 3) responding to diverse client needs.

-How is the right partnership strategy?
+What is the right partnership strategy?

 1. Have a growth mindset and positive attitude.